opencog/atomspace/examples/README.md

 * gearman       - Using `gearman` for simple distributed processing.

-* ure           - Provide example of a simple crisp inference system using the unified rule engine.

 * python        - Python usage examples.
 * haskell       - Haskell usage examples.

-* c++-api       - Examples of using the C++ programming API.
-The use of C++ is discouraged for all but subsystem maintainers.

 * c++-guile     - Example of how to create a guile wrapper for C++ code.